rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Dancer.md

 - gain PRE steps on initiative
 - steps can be spent to use skills that use Movement Actions as a Free Action
 - +PRE to initiative
-- bonus to social rollss
+- bonus to social rolls
 - steps + other stuff on "de raspão"
 - +PRE to dodge
 - gain extra elemental dmg (duration? or scene?)